stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     ./APM-MODEL.EXE model-input-params.inp

 You will notice that several output files have been generated in the current directory.
-The are saved with the default names because they were not specified in the input file.
-If we try to run that line again you will see an error is generated because the line :code:`;OVERWRITE EXISTING FILES` is preceded by a semicolon meaning it is ignored.
+They are saved under the default names because we did not specified our own filenames in the input file.
 You can view the VTK file in paraview and the other CSV data maps in your viewer of choice.
 The STATS file is not a data map but being saved as a CSV file allows for quick calculations in excel or similar software.
+If we try to run the model a second time as before line again you will see an error is generated and execution is terminated.
+This is because the line :code:`;OVERWRITE EXISTING FILES` is preceded by a semicolon meaning it is commented out and by default existing files will not be overwritten.

 Running by Python Script
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The RunModel sub-module allows for much more power and convenience when running the model or mulitple instances of the model.
+The RunModel sub-module allows for much more power and convenience when running the model or multiple instances of the model.
 The sub-module also houses the BulkRun class which can be used to automate and parallelize the running of many simulations.
-Useage of the BulkRun class is outside the scope of this example file and is gone over in depth in `this file <bulk-run-example.rst>`_.
+Usage of the BulkRun class is outside the scope of this example file and is gone over in depth in `this file <bulk-run-example.rst>`_.

-The core components of the `RunModule <../ApertureMapModelTools/RunModel/__run_model_core__.py>`_ consists of one class used to manipulate an input parameters file and two functions to handle running of the model.
+The core components of the `RunModule <../ApertureMapModelTools/RunModel/__run_model_core__.py>`_ consist of one class used to manipulate an input parameters files and two functions to handle running of the model.
 Code snippets below will demonstrate their functionality.
+The examples here assume you are working with the files created at the beginning of the section `Running the Model`_.
 The first step is to run the Python interpreter and import them from the parent module.

 .. code-block:: python